 The most common reason for decks to rot is water damage.
 Even pretreated wood can become a victim of water over time if the exposure is frequent and lengthy.
-Boards that begin to bend inward are more prone to rotting since water pools there naturally.
+Boards that begin to bend inward are more prone to rotting, since water pools there naturally.

-The other cause for rot is when a galvanized screw is driven deep into a pressure-treated board.
+The other cause for rot is a galvanized screw that’s driven deep into a pressure-treated board.
 The exposure of the chemicals causes an oxidation reaction with the screw or nail and begins to rot the area around the nail.
 It can continue to spread if the nail or screw is not removed and the area treated.

 Q. How can I prevent the deck from rotting?

 If you have an area with existing rot, it’s important to inspect any plumbing or structure that’s exposing the wood to water frequently.
 That will need to be repaired to prevent future issues after the repair.
 Otherwise, try to keep your deck clean and have it sealed on a regular basis.
 Yearly staining and sealing is often recommended, though it could also happen every 2 to 3 years depending on the materials used.

 Most wooden decks last 15 to 20 years when properly maintained, and composite decks can last 25 to 30 years—sometimes even up to 50 years, depending on the material.